thasso/pyjip/docs/source/tools_and_pipelines.rst

     **else**
-        Takes a single argument and outputs it if the passed in value is either a file stream or evaluates to False.
+        Takes a single argument and outputs it if the passed in value is either a file stream or it evaluates to False.

 .. note:: All input and output files paths are translated to absolute paths
           in JIP.
-In order to get just the name of a file, ise the ``name`` filter.
+In order just to get the name of a file, use the ``name`` filter.

 The JIP `repository contains an example